23 Best Free Things to do in Washington DC in 2023

 The concerts range from folk to classical to jazz and hip hop and much more.
 You can find the most recent schedule on the Kennedy Center website.

-If you’re interested in free classical music performances, the Friday Morning Music Club is a great organization to check out.
 The non-profit group began 135 years ago as a gathering of local musicians who wanted to meet and make music together.

 It has since grown to a membership of hundreds of local D.C. area musicians who present chamber music concerts, choral concerts, and orchestra concerts around the city.